Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Software Defined Vehicles

-After the landscape changing forced by Tesla, automakers such as BMW~\cite{2020-TSN-22}; the Renault group through the Renault Software Factory\footnote{More details on \myhref{ https://www.reuters.com/business/autos-transportation/renault-seeks-software-architecture-par-with-tesla-by-2026-2023-04-24/}{www.reuters.com}.}; Volvo; Kia and Hyundai\footnote{More details on \myhref{https://www.carscoops.com/2023/04/hyundai-and-kia-lead-new-consortium-to-develop-advanced-software-defined-vehicles/}{www.carscoops.com}.}; and the Volkswagen group through the CARIAD\footnote{Available at \myhref{https://cariad.technology/}{cariad.technology}.}, supported by companies such as Vector~\cite{Vector2020} and VXworks, are shifting towards a software-first development of the vehicles, based on novel hardware and communication paradigms.
-The next phases of automotive software development should also have a deep integration with cloud and follow the best practices of software development (CI/CD)~\cite{2021-Vehicle-Abstraction-Layer-38}. \Cref{fig:soa-sdv-automakers} provides an overview of the efforts of automakers on adoption the main aspects related to \ac{sdv}, with~\cref{tab:soa-sdv-automakers} providing further detail per associated areas.
+After the landscape changing forced by the United States through Tesla, European and Asiatic automakers such as BMW~\cite{2020-TSN-22}; the Renault group through the Renault Software Factory\footnote{More details on \myhref{ https://www.reuters.com/business/autos-transportation/renault-seeks-software-architecture-par-with-tesla-by-2026-2023-04-24/}{www.reuters.com}.}; Volvo; Kia and Hyundai\footnote{More details on \myhref{https://www.carscoops.com/2023/04/hyundai-and-kia-lead-new-consortium-to-develop-advanced-software-defined-vehicles/}{www.carscoops.com}.}; and the Volkswagen group through the CARIAD\footnote{Available at \myhref{https://cariad.technology/}{cariad.technology}.}, supported by companies such as Vector~\cite{Vector2020} and VXworks, are shifting towards a software-first development of the vehicles, based on novel hardware and communication paradigms.

-The Tesla company is probably the most well-known example of application of the \ac{sdv} paradigm principles.
-Within their vehicles the \acp{ecu} — such as the Autopilot Control Unit, the Media Control Unit, and several Body Control Units — are interconnected through Ethernet and are much less than the usual within vehicles up to that point.